-Topological Persistence is devoted to the study of stable properties of sublevel sets of topological spaces, revealing to be a suitable framework when dealing with applications in the field of Shape Analysis and Comparison.
-From the beginning of the 90's the research about this subject has been carried out under the name of Size Theory, studying the concept of size function, a mathematical tool able to describe the qualitative properties of a shape in a quantitative way.
-More precisely, the main idea is to model a shape by a topological space $\mathcal{M}$ endowed with a continuous function $\varphi$ , called measuring function.
+Topological Persistence is devoted to the study of stable properties of sublevel sets of topological spaces and, in the course of its development, has revealed itself to be a suitable framework when dealing with applications in the field of Shape Analysis and Comparison.
+Since the beginning of the 1990s research on this subject has been carried out under the name of Size Theory, studying the concept of size function, a mathematical tool able to describe the qualitative properties of a shape in a quantitative way.
+More precisely, the main idea is to model a shape by a topological space \mathcal{M} endowed with a continuous function φ , called measuring function.
 Such a function is chosen according to applications and can be seen as a descriptor of the features considered relevant for shape characterization.
-Under these assumptions, the size function $\ell{(\mathcal{M},\varphi)}$ associated to the pair $(\mathcal{M}, \varphi)$ is a descriptor of the topological attributes that persist in the sublevel sets of $\mathcal{M}$ induced by the variation of $\varphi$ .
+Under these assumptions, the size function $\ell{(\mathcal{M},\varphi)}$ associated with the pair (\mathcal{M},φ) is a descriptor of the topological attributes that persist in the sublevel sets of $\mathcal M$ induced by the variation of φ .
 According to this approach, the problem of comparing two shapes can be reduced to the simpler comparison of the related size functions.
-Since their introduction, these shape descriptors have been widely studied and applied in quite a lot of concrete applications concerning Shape Comparison and Pattern Recognition (cf., e.g., [4, 6, 11, 25, 26, 27]).
+Since their introduction, these shape descriptors have been widely studied and applied in quite a lot of concrete applications concerning Shape Comparison and Pattern Recognition (cf., e.g., [4, 8, 15, 34, 35, 36]).
 From a more theoretical point of view, the notion of size function plays an essential role since it is strongly related to the one of natural pseudodistance.
-This is another key tool of Size Theory, defining a (dis)similarity measure between compact and locally connected topological spaces endowed with measuring functions (see [3] for historical references and [12, 14, 15] for a detailed review about the concept of natural pseudodistance).
-Indeed, size functions provide easily computable lower bounds for the natural pseudodistance (cf. [8, 9, 13]).
+This is another key tool of Size Theory, defining a (dis)similarity measure between compact and locally connected topological spaces endowed with measuring functions (see [3] for historical references and [16, 18, 19] for a detailed review about the concept of natural pseudodistance).
+Indeed, size functions provide easily computable lower bounds for the natural pseudodistance (cf. [12, 13, 17]).

-Approximately ten years after the introduction of Size Theory, Persistent Homology re-proposed similar ideas from the homological point of view (cf. [18]; for a survey on this topic see [17]).
-In this context, the notion of size function coincides with the dimension of the 0-th multidimensional persistent homology group.
+Approximately ten years after the introduction of Size Theory, Persistent Homology re-proposed similar ideas from the homological point of view (cf. [22]; for a survey on this topic see [21]).
+In this context, the notion of size function coincides with the dimension of the 0-th persistent homology group, i.e. the 0-th rank invariant [7].